pintushi/LocaleBundle/src/Pintushi/Bundle/FilterBundle/Resources/doc/reference/grid_extension.md

                     visible: true|false #If set to "false" - filter will not be displayed anywhere in UI.
 However, one can still set filter's value in backend or via url in frontend
                     force_like: true|false #Different search engines uses different methods for text search.
 When `force_like` is set to true, text-based filters will use simple `LIKE %%` OR `NOT LIKE %%`statement which depends on a chosen operator
                     min_length: integer #In case of text-based filters this option introduce possibility to ignore filters with less characters then specified.
 Validation message will also appear
-                    divisor: number #In case of number-based filters this option will filter values rendered with datagrid divisor option.
+                    divisor: number #In case of number-based filters this option will filter values rendered with grid divisor option.
                     case_insensitive: true|false #When set to 'true' text search filter will be case insensitive [Postgres only].
                     value_conversion: string #Callback for text search filter used for converting value passed to a query.